Kader Hançar

-Kader Hançar (born 12 November 1999) is a Turkish footballer who plays as a striker for the Turkish Women's Football Super League club Fatih Vatan Spor, and the Turkey women's national team.
+Kader Hançar (born 12 November 1999) is a Turkish professional footballer who plays as a striker for Liga MX Femenil side Tijuana and the Turkey women's national team.

 Club career

 Kader Hançar obtained her license on August 4, 2011.
 She debuted in the Turkish Women's First League on November 3, 2013, at the age of only 13.

 Hançar plays futsal in her high school's team.
 She was part of the team representing Turkey at the 2014 ISF World Schools Futsal Championship held in Italy that became champion in the girls' category.
 She was the second-ranked top scorer of the tournament with 15 goals following her teammate Hilal Çetinkaya, who netted 17 goals.